 Note:

 It is a basic idea for making easy peasy masala paste.
-If worried about how to use this masala paste, check this lentil recipe.
+Check the lentils recipe on how to use this curry paste.

 You can make it in a large batch using more quantity than mentioned.